jvpoulos/MCPanel/README.md

-# MCPanel
+# MCPanel+

-Matrix Completion Methods for Causal Panel Data Models
+This repo is forked from [MCPanel](https://github.com/susanathey/MCPanel/).
+The model is described in the paper [Matrix Completion Methods for Causal Panel Data Models](http://arxiv.org/abs/1710.10251) by Athey et al.

-The __MCPanel__ package provides functions to fit a low-rank model to a partially observed matrix.
+The code in this fork allows for unit-time specific covariates in the form of a *N x T* matrix **C** in lieu of the vectors of unit-specific and time-specific covariates in the parent repo.

+The code also allows for a *N x T* matrix **W** used to weight the loss function, as described in Sec.
+8.3 of the Athey et al. paper.

 Prerequsites
 ------